 Specific duties & responsibilities:

-Manage all divisional financial lines of business (clinical, research, gift, endowment, etc.) whose total revenues are in excess of 6 million dollars.
-In addition, oversee departmental programs and processes that include 20 million dollars of revenue and expense.
+Manage all financial lines of business (clinical, research, gift, endowment, etc.)as well as sponsored grant portfolio.
 Monitor for profitability and complexity.
 Develop and maintain various computerized management systems with spreadsheets and databases to assist with this process.
 Review monthly account and/or business plan activity, correct errors, and inform Division Chief, faculty, and Administrator of any problems or discrepancies.

-Provide, review, and analyze the outpatient and inpatient clinical practice finances of the division and department.
+Provide, review, and analyze the clinical practice finances of the division.
 Develop appropriate billing strategies to maximize annual charges.